Products

 Environment Variables

 Environment Variables can be configured using the UI or CLI.
 Secrets can be encrypted on creation and will be made available to your Cage environment in plaintext on startup.
+When you create or modify an Environment Variable for your cage, it will only take effect once you redeploy the cage.

 Add a secret value